Incident DetailsCause of Death:

-The officers responded to a report of a confrontation between a mother and her son.
-Upon their arrival, while they were conversing with the mother in the driveway, her 15-year-old son shot at both officers from an upstairs window of the residence.
+The officers responded to a report of a confrontation between a 15-year-old son and his mother.
+Upon their arrival, while they were conversing with the mother in the driveway, her son shot at both officers from an upstairs window of the residence.

 The suspect, who was using a high-powered, World War II relic M-1 Garand rifle, struck Officer Denzinger with a second round between the side panels of his bullet-resistant vest, before the other officer was able to return fire into the home.

-Officer Denzinger was transported to University Hospital in Louisville, Kentucky, where he died from his wounds.
+Officer Denzinger was taken to University of Louisville Hospital in Louisville, Kentucky where he died from his wounds.
 The other officer was seriously wounded, but survived.

 The suspect was found six hours later inside the residence having died by suicide.